 About Compound Inequalities:

 A compound inequality is an inequality that is linked with a connective word such as 'and' or 'or'.
-The solution for a compound inequality with ‘and’ is the intersection of the two solutions sets.
-The solution for a compound inequality with ‘or’ is the union of the two solutions sets.
+The solution for a compound inequality with ‘and’ is the intersection of the two solution sets.
+The solution for a compound inequality with ‘or’ is the union of the two solution sets.

 Test Objectives